olekaspt/Lab03/README.md

 ## Task 1: Answer questions from inspection of code.
 Run the code in the debugger to be able to help explain the differences.

-For the lab report answer the following questions.
+For the lab report answer the following questions:
 *	Explain the difference between the copy and move constructor. (https://www.geeksforgeeks.org/move-constructors-in-c-with-examples/)
 *	Explain why the unintentional calling of the copy constructor is bad (see the Cheating method as on example in main.cpp)
 *	Compare and contrast the destructors for the classes and approaches.
 Which approach feels the one less prone to bugs?